JohnLCaron/cdm-kotlin/Readme.md

 The Netcdf-4 library does not try to include all HDF5 files not written with the Netcdf4 library API.
 Often it works, but sometimes things are missing or breaks.
 The CDM model has as a goal to give access to all HDF5 files.

+Similarly, the Netcdf-4 library only works with HDF4 files written with the SDS api, while the CDM model has as a goal to give access to all HDF4 and HDF-EOS files.

 (Work in progress)